Projects

 Located in the heart of the Colorado Plateau, the Moab Field Office encompasses 1.8 million acres of stunningly scenic canyon country.
 Carved by the Colorado and Green Rivers, Moab’s public lands include a vast variety of arches, natural bridges, mesas, and spires.

-• This study is a Native American cultural landscape ethnographic study of the lands around the town of Moab, Utah and in between Arches and Canyonlands National Parks, including lands to the north such as the Book Cliffs.
-For this project, HLC intends to bring out traditionally associated tribes to a range of places throughout the field office and interview tribal representatives regarding cultural history meaning, traditional/current use, and management recommendations.
+This study is a Native American cultural landscape ethnographic study of the lands around the town of Moab, Utah and in between Arches and Canyonlands National Parks, including lands to the north such as the Book Cliffs.
+For this project, HLC consulted with traditionally associated tribes on a range of places throughout the field office and interviewed tribal representatives regarding cultural history meaning, traditional/current use, and management recommendations.